Skip to content

 </html>

-• Nesting in the <head> Element: Always place the <title> element within the <head> section of your HTML document.
+• Nest it inside <head>.
+Always place the <title> element inside the <head> section of your HTML document.